rotorflight/rotorflight-firmware/docs/Governor.md

 the `min_throttle` should be set close to stopping the motor.

 The `min_command` is a throttle level _below_ `min_throttle`, where the motor is **guaranteed to stop** and not run.
-With an ESC it's also a level that allows the ESC to arm.
+With an ESC it's also the level that allows the ESC to arm.

 **NOTE.** `min_throttle` and `max_throttle` defines the throttle range, that is later expressed as 0%..100% in the logs and in the telemetry.